New Business Venture Competition

-Northern Michigan University students, irrespective of their major, are invited to participate in the New Business Venture Competition.
-Students, working individually, or in teams of up to five, can submit a plan to start a new business and compete for $9,000 in cash prizes.
-Students must be enrolled at the University during the 2012-13 academic year.
+Northern Michigan University students, and high school students, irrespective of their major, are invited to participate in the New Business Venture Competition.
+Students working individually, or in teams of up to five, can submit a plan to start a new business and compete for prizes.
+Overview (Overview PowerPoint Presentation - 8 minutes)

 This Competition is designed to encourage entrepreneurial activism among students by recognizing and rewarding those who present detailed plans on designing and creating new business enterprises, drawing on their own ideas and inventions or those of others.The Competition provides a forum for these students to present their new venture plans to investors, receive meaningful feedback, have the opportunity to start a new business, and apply classroom learning to real world projects.
 The business plans must propose ventures that will be financially profitable, create new jobs, and be lawful.